 Aspiring journalists and filmmakers, including students, who seek to make a career out of reporting the global south, raising awareness about the developing world and breaking down prejudices and barriers between people from western cultures and those living in the developing world.
 To be eligible for funding you need to have attended a One World Media workshop on international reporting.
-These are held throughout the year and are listed here.

 What we are looking for:

 - Proposals to tell engaging stories from the developing world.